PlusAuth/plusauth-nodejs-backend-starter/README.md

 ## About The Project

 This is a very simple NodeJS project demonstrating basic API authorization flows with PlusAuth.
-To keep things simple Express.js used as the server framework and express-jwt for authorization.
+To keep things simple Express.js used as the server framework and `jsonwebtoken` used for authorization.

 ## Prerequisites